-- 4.15.1 An offer of a place at Goldsmiths is made on the basis that the information provided both in the application form and any supplementary information is true and accurate.
+- 4.18.1 An offer of a place at Goldsmiths is made on the basis that the information provided both in the application form and any supplementary information is true and accurate.
 Where an applicant is suspected to have provided incorrect or false information, further details will be sought by the Admissions Office.
 Full-time undergraduate applicants suspected of submitting, or found to have submitted, false information will be additionally referred to UCAS to be dealt with under UCAS regulations.
-In the case of international applicants, details may also be passed to United Kingdom Visas and Immigration. - 4.15.2 Undergraduate applicants who have been identified by the UCAS Similarity Detection Service will be contacted by Goldsmiths and afforded the opportunity to explain any similarity in their application.
-At the discretion of the Admissions Officer and Admissions Tutor applicants may be invited to submit a new and original personal statement. - 4.15.3 Applicants may be required to show hard copy original documentation of qualifications listed in the application upon which the decision to offer a place was made.
-Goldsmiths may accept soft copies but this is at the discretion of the institution. - 4.15.4 Goldsmiths reserves the right to withdraw an offer of a place and/or cancel an enrolment if fraud is discovered following an applicant receiving an offer.
+In the case of international applicants, details may also be passed to United Kingdom Visas and Immigration. - 4.18.2 Undergraduate applicants who have been identified by the UCAS Similarity Detection Service will be contacted by Goldsmiths and afforded the opportunity to explain any similarity in their application.
+At the discretion of the Admissions Officer and Admissions Tutor applicants may be invited to submit a new and original personal statement. - 4.18.3 Goldsmiths acknowledges that some applicants may make use of AI technology to assist with composing a personal statement for their application.
+While general assistance is acceptable, the use of AI for writing of the statement will not be accepted and could result in an unsuccessful application. - 4.18.4 Applicants may be required to show hard copy original documentation of qualifications listed in the application upon which the decision to offer a place was made.
+Goldsmiths may accept soft copies but this is at the discretion of the institution.
+If Goldsmiths is not satisfied for any reason with a soft copy a hard copy must be presented. - 4.18.5 Goldsmiths reserves the right to withdraw an offer of a place and/or cancel an enrolment if fraud is discovered following an applicant receiving an offer.